-He now works for the Smithsonian Libraries as a conservator.
+He now works in private practice in the United States, having previously worked for the Smithsonian Libraries as a conservator.
 The Smithsonian Libraries' Adopt-a-Book program allows donors to adopt books selected by the librarians and preservation staff, which pays for the book to be conserved.
 By the summer of 2016 the programme had become so successful that the Preservation Department could no longer handle the additional workflow.

-"I am the fifth member of the Preservation Department.
-It is immensely helpful to have other conservation professionals around to ask questions and to bounce ideas off of them.
-The head of our lab is a fellow West Dean College alum!"
+"I was the fifth member of the Preservation Department.
+It was immensely helpful to have other conservation professionals around to ask questions and to bounce ideas off of them.
+The head of the lab was a fellow West Dean College alum!"